TheCalculatorsHub

 Disclaimer: BMI is a general screening tool only and does not diagnose body fatness or health.
 Consult a healthcare provider for a complete assessment.
 Learn about our methodology.

-The BMI Percentile Calculator works out body mass index from height and weight and then figures out where that BMI falls in the US adult population distribution, expressed as a percentile rank.
+This tool works out body mass index from height and weight and figures out where that BMI falls in the US adult population distribution, expressed as a percentile rank.
 A percentile of 60 means the entered BMI is higher than 60% of US adults of the same sex.
-The reference population is adults aged 20 and over, with sex-specific tables derived from the CDC NCHS Vital and Health Statistics Series 3, No. 46 (NHANES 2015–2018), which provides the most comprehensive published BMI percentile reference data for US adults.
-The tool is used to contextualise a standard BMI result within the actual population distribution, rather than comparing it only against WHO category thresholds.
+The reference population is adults aged 20 and over, with sex-specific tables derived from the CDC NCHS Vital and Health Statistics Series 3, No. 46 (NHANES 2015–2018).
+The tool contextualises a standard BMI result within the actual population distribution, rather than comparing it only against WHO category thresholds.

 Why the US Median BMI Falls in the Overweight Category